-In order to use a consistent data format, the comparisons are based on 5-minute aggregated travel time and capture rates.
-The two data sets that were not available on a 5-minute basis were BlueTOAD capture rates and Inrix capture rates.
-BlueTOAD capture rates were available at 15-minute intervals and divided by 3 to match up to the other systems as closely as possible.
-The Inrix data do not include a capture rate.
+In order to use a consistent data format, the comparisons are made based on 5 minutes aggregated travel time and capture rates.
+The two datasets that were not available on a five minute basis were BlueTOAD capture rates and Inrix capture rates.
+BlueTOAD capture rates were available at 15 minute intervals and divided by 3 to match up to the other systems as closely as possible.
+The Inrix data does not include a capture rate.
 In this study the ALPR data are used as the ground truth the accuracy analysis and baseline for vehicle sampling counts.